bretsko/SwiftMeasurement/README.md

 ## Installation

-MeasureKit supports multiple methods for installing the library in a project.
+SwiftMeasurement supports multiple methods for installing the library in a project.

 ## Future features